DivyanshMauryaaa/sacklm/README.md

     1. Create folders to organize your chats and documents for easy navigation.
     2. Use tags and filters to quickly find specific content.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

 ## License

-Distributed under the MIT License.
+Distributed under some restrictions.
 See `LICENSE` for more information.

 ## Acknowledgements